andrewcooke/bnum/README.md

 -------

 By default, it is an error to repeat a value, because mixing implicit and explicit values could give very confusing bugs.
-You can disable this by adding the `AllowAliases` mixin.
+You can disable this safety check by adding the `AllowAliases` mixin.

 Aliases are valid instances, but are not listed or retrieved: